-Beware Of Amolatina.com
+Beware Of AmoLatina.com

-I got scammed out of $3500 at these Amolatina.com and dating-marriage sites.
+I got scammed out of $3500 at these AmoLatina.com and dating-marriage sites.
 Why does PAYPAL support these crooks?
 As far as I know, 100% of the women were being paid to write me letters and chat.
 I thought I was popular.
 I got 1000 letters.
 Every woman I tried to get serious with was a dead-end…..sometimes they just “became unavailable”.
-And the excuses became so numerous, along with so many other lies I uncovered, that I figured the dating service is in on the whole scam.
+And the excuses became so numerous.
+Along with so many other lies I uncovered.
+That I figured the dating service is in on the whole scam.
 Here is a blog I found that supports my experience.
 Please note, English is his second language:

 This is from Estefano L.

-Amolatina.com Fraud Site
+AmoLatina.com Fraud Site

-Amolatina Scammer Site
+AmoLatina Scammer Site

 The more men the “translator” wiles concurrently, the better.
 Both woman and translator get a vague commission for it.
 The amount of this commission is unknown, but, for sure, risible, and this is maybe the worst.
-I worked in one of these agencies (in Medellin, Colombia), for almost one year (August-June, 2008-2009), and I know certainly that here girls worked without a covenant with their “managers” about this commission.
-They simply get one pay every 15 days for a chat, which is rather capricious or arbitrary, and one commission for gifts.
+I worked in one of these agencies (in Medellin, Colombia), for almost one year (August-June, 2008-2009).
+And I know certainly that here girls worked without a covenant with their “managers” about this commission.
+They simply get one pay every 15 days for a chat.
+Which is rather capricious or arbitrary, and one commission for gifts.

 I will mention, as an example, the Sangoma’s case, the woman I teamed with for six months (from January to June of 2009).
 Her nickname was Sandgom.
 The Sangoma’s average was about 10 men daily.
 Every message in chat costs less than one dollar.
 The average of messages every man transmitted was about 100 in our 8 hours shift, which may amount to about $ 80.
 So, ten men chatting with us might have become an 800 dollars gain for the owner (or owners) of the “Dating Site” every day.
-How much of this gain was given to Sandgom?
+How much of this gain was given to Sandbox?
 15 dollars only, as an average.
 Notwithstanding, there were days in which she was told she had made nothing but 3 dollars in her 8 hours shift.

-Amolaltina Fake Site
+AmoLatina Fake Site

 As for the gifts, when one man orders flowers (or other false “gifts”, as candies, English lessons, and jewelry) for one woman, this one does not get the flowers but one little commission for them (about 10%).